Avoiding trans fats, is one that certainly shouldn’t come as a shocker to health-conscious readers, but it absolutely can’t be overlooked either.

 The bottom line is you need to trash the trans fats once and for all if you are serious about following an anti-inflammatory diet.

-May we also suggest the China Study and the Omega Diet as great introductions to the science behind anti-inflammatory eating and living (click link below).
+We recommend checking out The Omega Diet as a great introduction to the science behind anti-inflammatory eating and living.

 - de Roos NM, et al. “Replacement of dietary saturated fatty acids by trans fatty acids lowers serum HDL cholesterol and impairs endothelial function in healthy men and women.”
 Arterioscler Thromb Vasc Biol.
 2001 Jul;21(7):1233-7.